ShimonSamay/Secret-Ingredient/README.md

 # 🍴 Secret Ingredient 🍴 #

-**A project thats allows you to enter a specific ingredient and receive recipes based on it, as well as watch how it is prepared.**
+**A project that's allows you to enter a specific ingredient and receive recipes based on it, as well as watch how they are prepared.**